 In honor of Fall and the closing of National Hispanic Heritage month, I bring you a Chile Verde Chicken Pozole.
 Traditionally Pozole is made with a red sauce and pork meat.
 The Guru in our Family of making the best Pozole (and Menudo) by the way is none other than my Mama.
 So proud of that :).
 But I'm not sharing her secrets to making a Bomb Pozole yet, for now you can enjoy my Chile Verde version which has turned out to be a big hit.
 In case you haven't noticed yet, I love Chile Verde.
-So without further delay I give you my first soup for Fall.

 I should warn you,